abahmanem/near-node-setup-shardnet/challenge-7/README.md

  * Cap the total stake per node if faisible.

- * Cap the number of delegators per node (at least temporarilly) : no more than 1000 delegator per node, an error message can be thrown when a 		delegator tries to delegate to a node that has reached the treshold of 1000 delegators.
+ * Cap the number of delegators per node (at least temporarilly) : no more than 1000 delegator per node, an error message can be thrown when a 		delegator tries to delegate to a node that has reached the threshold of 1000 delegators.

  * Onboard more nodes in the netword.
 Lower the price seat.